harkirats043/Project-1/README.md

 ## Getting Started

-1. By clicking the Link below app will open in a new window.
+1. By clicking the link below app will open in a new window.
-2. The app will display mutiple questions with four different answer.
+2. The app will display multiple questions with four different answers.
 3. Click the answer which you believe is correct.
-4. It will take to you next question and increase one score if the answer is right.
+4. It will take you to the next question and increase one score if the answer is correct.
-5. It allows user to restart the game if wanted.
+5. It allows the user to restart the game if wanted.
-6. When the quiz is finished it display the number of answers guessed right.
+6. When the quiz is finished it displays the number of answers guessed right.

 ## LINK